crosscap/cs61a-learning/note.md

 More formulaic: Iteration is a special case of recursion.

 Idea: The state of an iteration can be passed as arguments.

+## Data Abstraction

+- Lets us manipulate compound values as units
+- Isolate two parts of any program that uses data
+  - How data are represented (as parts)
+  - How data are manipulated (as units)